about

 China’s an amazingly diverse, exciting country & makes for a really great challenge to get yourself, bike and life together and go see just how people live on the other side of our planet.
 Very few western motorcyclists will ever make that great journey, it’s quite an exclusive club!

-Based: UK + Budapest + sometimes off-grid
+Based: UK + sometimes off-grid

-Steve Hotson
+Contact Steve Hotson – Motoexplorer UK

 motorbike wild camping overland kazakhstan